weiran-zsd/tsdx/README.md

 Bundles and packages to the `dist` folder.
 Runs automatically when you run either `npm publish` or `yarn publish`.
 The `prepare` script will run the equivalent of `npm run build` or `yarn build`.
 It will also be run if your module is installed as a git dependency (ie: `"mymodule": "github:myuser/mymodule#some-branch"`) so it can be depended on without checking the transpiled code into git.

+## Setting up VSCode

+By default the eslint VSCode extension won't work, since it can't find the configuration file needed in order to start the eslint server.
+Run `npm run lint --write-file` in order to write the config file in the correct location.

 ## Optimizations